COMP361/f2022-hexanome-08/README.md

 1. Make sure you have [maven](https://maven.apache.org/download.cgi) installed on your machine.
 It is required to run the client.
 2. Download and install [docker desktop](https://www.docker.com/) so that you can run the server and database in some isolated containers.
-3. Due to copy right issue, we can not upload the game assets of the original game in this repository, thus you must download it from [here](https://drive.google.com/drive/folders/1_qFamQnAU4fEEZqE0P-e6zrqeNkG2nRD).
+3. Due to copy right issues, we can not upload the game assets of the original game in this repository, thus you must download it from [here](https://drive.google.com/drive/folders/1_qFamQnAU4fEEZqE0P-e6zrqeNkG2nRD).
 Download the folder `pictures` and store it somewhere on your machine.
 We will put it in the right place afterwards.